 DURING the month of November IDASA representatives toured the United States for the purpose of fund-raising and the briefing of American opinion leaders about the situation in South Africa.
 Dr Van Zyl Slabbert, Dr Nthato Motlana, and IDASA's National Coordinator Mr Wayne Mitchell tackled the first leg of the visit which included Boston, Chicago and New York.
-The group addressed several editorial boards of major newspaper groups, the Council on Foreign Relations of Chicago, the World Peace Foundation and faculty and students at Harvard and Tufts Universities.

-Continued on pg 4
+The group addressed several editorial boards of major newspaper groups, the Council on Foreign Relations of Chicago, the World Peace Foundation and facul-Continued on pg 4